MarkB19988/Security/README.md

 - Any portable drives containing sensitive data must also be locked away with the paperwork.

-#### 8. Main Comnponents of the Organisational Disaster Recovery Plan
+#### 8. Main Components of the Organisational Disaster Recovery Plan

 A Disaster Recovery Plan is a plan that is put in place to be followed in the event of a catastrophy to ensure that the company is able to recover as quickly as possible.
 A disater is any event that would cause Reboot Games to cease trading if this event were to occur.